danielsteman/etf-constituents/README.md

 `https://www.ishares.com/us/products/239726/ishares-core-sp-500-etf/1467271812596.ajax?tab=all&fileType=json&asOfDate=20230705`

 The id (e.g. `1467271812596` in this example) in the request URL seems arbitrary.
 We can get this id for each fund by capturing network requests.

+# Next up

+- [ ] Create funds table and holdings table, which have a relationship.
+Use Alembic.
+- [ ] Create script to call web scrapers and load data in database.